 • There is itching and pricking when heated.

 • Eczema especially of the lower extremities, sacrum and hands.

 • Well indicated medicine for erythema and erysipelatous redness.

-• Skin is red, swollen, with intemse itching.
+• Skin is red, swollen, with intense itching.

 • Also indicated for vesicles.
-Herpes, urticaria, pemphigus, erysipelas and vesicular suppuratve forms.
+Herpes, urticaria, pemphigus, erysipelas and vesicular suppurative forms.

-• There are burning eczematous eruptions with tendency to scale formation.
+• There are burning eczematous eruptions with a tendency to scale formation.